FrankVanris2/FollowBot/README.md

 # Installation

 ## Installation Steps
 Before you clone your repo you will need to first download vscode.
-The reason being is because when developing on the Robotics side There is a nice extension that is not found in any other IDE's.
+The reason being is that when developing on the Robotics side There is a nice extension that is not found in any other IDE's.
 To make your life easier and for you to not try and configure PlatformIO on another IDE with hassle.
 I would absolutely advise you to download VSCode.

 * In VSCode click the extensions icon.